eduvpn/eduvpn-common/README.md

 ```

 Usually you won't need to do this, as changes in the library should automatically be incorporated in wrappers.
 Specify `CLEAN_ALL=1` to also remove downloaded dependencies for some wrappers.
+You can clean individual wrappers by
+executing clean in their directories, or specify `WRAPPERS=...`.

 Take a look at `wrappers/<lang>/README.md` for descriptions per wrapper.